How to learn vocabulary the smart way

 When getting ready for the test, you will be spending hours studying.
 In these hours, you are likely to record lots of new vocabulary.

-If you really want to learn this vocabulary you need to follow these 3 important tips:
+If you really want to learn this vocabulary you need to follow these three important tips:

-- Regularly revise vocabulary.
-Studies suggest you need to see/ use a word between 10-17 times before you can consider that you ‘know’ it.
+Studies suggest you need to see and use a word between 10-17 times before you can consider that you ‘know’ it.
 Take your list or book with you and look at it frequently: as you commute, while in a queue, while washing up etc.

 And, most importantly